ff6347/gestalten-in-code/projects/spirals-chaos/index.md

 At the end of this task I have noticed that extremely different results have come out and the most exciting one was for me with the spiral.
 I have completely removed from my set of rules from the beginning, but sometimes you get through doing things great results.

-## 1. 3 Postprocessing - spirals chaos
+### 1. 3 Postprocessing - Spiral Chaos
 **Task**
 - Rework the set of rules after other feedback
 - No Step-by-Step instructions, formulate a right set of rules
 - A connected series should be the result
 - Reproduction can be a part of the result (different cuttings)

-**Set of rules**
+###Set of rules

-Draw in the standing position from the middle of the sheet a spiral about the whole sheet without removing the pencil.
+>Draw in the standing position from the middle of the sheet a spiral about the whole sheet without removing the pencil.
 Draw randomly distributed circles on the sheet which the spiral cuts and paints the forms in the end.

 ![](assets/images/8result.png)￼

-## 1.4 Conclusion
+### 1.4 Conclusion
 Funnily much of the people had fear of the white sheet of paper, so I gave them as a tip to close their eyes.
 Because I have worked with Indian ink and some colour, every test person has drawn a spiral and afterwards they had got from me another sheet for the rest of the set of rules.
 The colour blue was in comparison to the other tested the best on.